valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

 - **New user tasks don't always appear**

   When starting a case or when completing a user task, the next user task will now be shown on the summary page without the need of a hard refresh.
+There is now a 7.5 seconds long window in which new user tasks are retrieved.
+If any user tasks is created after the 7.5 seconds, it will not be shown on the summary page.

 - **Bug2**